Company-wide installation

 Hide Preferences

 When you are providing initial defaults or specify to overwrite defaults, you usually don’t want the user to change these settings in the Preferences.
-Therefore, you might want to hide certain Preferences pages, using system properties.
+Therefore, you might want to hide certain Preferences pages, using low-level properties.